Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 How to Start Peptide Therapy in Texas (Step-by-Step)

-Step 1: Book a consultation.
-This is non-negotiable.
+1. Book a consultation: This is non-negotiable.
 A physician or supervised advanced provider needs to review your health history before any peptide therapy begins.
-InjectCo offers same-week appointments across all eight Texas locations and free virtual consultations.
+InjectCo offers same-week appointments across all nine Texas locations and free virtual consultations.

-Step 2: Get evaluated.
-Your provider reviews your health history, current medications, symptoms, and wellness goals.
-For certain protocols (especially growth hormone peptides), baseline bloodwork is ordered before your prescription is written.
+2. Get evaluated: Your provider reviews your health history, current medications, symptoms, and wellness goals.
+For growth hormone peptide protocols, baseline bloodwork is ordered before your prescription is written.

-Step 3: Receive your treatment plan.
-After your evaluation, you’ll receive a specific recommendation — which peptide or combination of peptides, what dosage, what frequency, and what the expected process looks like over time.
-You’ll also receive clear pricing before committing.
+3. Receive your treatment plan: After your evaluation, you will receive a specific recommendation, which peptide or combination, what dosage, what frequency, and what the expected process looks like.
+You will also receive clear pricing before committing.

-Step 4: Start treatment.
-For in-clinic therapy like NAD+ or glutathione IV infusions, your first session happens at your preferred InjectCo location.
-For injectable programs like sermorelin or weight loss peptides, you’ll receive injection training and your first shipment.
+4. Start treatment: For in-clinic therapy like NAD+ or glutathione IV infusions, your first session happens at your preferred InjectCo location.
+For injectable programs, you will receive injection training and your first shipment.

-Step 5: Monitor and adjust.
-Your provider schedules follow-up check-ins.
+5. Monitor and adjust: Your provider schedules follow-up check-ins.
 Lab values are reviewed.
 Dosing is adjusted based on your response.
-This ongoing relationship is what makes a physician-supervised program different from ordering compounds online.

 Why Texas Patients Choose InjectCo for Peptide Therapy

-InjectCo is Texas’s top-rated nurse-led, physician-supervised medical aesthetics and wellness company with eight locations across the state.
-Over 50,000 patients have been treated across the InjectCo network, with 75+ years of combined injector experience and a team that includes founder Kiara DeWitt (BSN, RN, CPN) and Jen Adams (RN, BSN, cadaver-certified) among others.
+InjectCo is Texas’s top-rated nurse-led, physician-supervised medical aesthetics and wellness company with nine locations across the state.
+Over 50,000 patients have been treated across the InjectCo network, with 75+ years of combined injector experience.

-• Physician supervision at every location — Board-certified physician oversight isn’t an add-on.
-It’s built into every patient protocol.
+• Physician supervision at every location: Board-certified oversight built into every patient protocol

-• Licensed RN injectors — Only licensed medical professionals handle peptide administration.
-Every team member maintains active licensure through the state.
+• Licensed RN injectors: Only licensed medical professionals handle peptide administration

-• Eight Texas locations — Dallas, Fort Worth, Plano, Colleyville, Argyle, Waxahachie, The Woodlands, and Austin.
-Same protocols and quality standards at every clinic.
+• Nine Texas locations: Dallas, Fort Worth, Plano, Colleyville, Argyle, Waxahachie, Cleburne, The Woodlands, and Austin

-• Financing available — CareCredit and Cherry 0% APR options make programs accessible without paying everything upfront.
+• Financing available: CareCredit and Cherry 0% APR options

-• Same-day and same-week appointments — Available across all locations, 8 AM to 8 PM, seven days a week.
+• Same-day and same-week appointments: 8 AM to 8 PM, seven days a week

-• LegitScript certified — InjectCo holds LegitScript certification, a third-party verification of legal and compliance standards in healthcare.
+• LegitScript certified: Third-party verification of legal and compliance standards

-If you’re ready to explore what clinical peptide therapy can support for your health goals, the next step is a consultation — not a commitment.
-Book your consultation here or call (817) 533-7676.
+If you’re ready to explore what clinical peptide therapy can support for your health goals, the next step is a consultation.
+Book your consultation at injectco.com/premium-peptide-therapy/ or call (817) 533-7676.

 Frequently Asked Questions